-Touching tributes have been left to the founder of a fundraising festival after he died at the age of 62.
+Touching tributes have been left to the founder of a popular fundraising festival after he died aged 62.

-Steve Rogers, known as Steve Ferringo the founder of the Ferringo Fest, died on Friday (October 4).
+Steve Rogers, known as Steve Ferringo the founder of Ferringo Fest in Bury, died on Friday, October 4 after suffering with cancer.

-The frontman of The Steve Ferringo Band started the fundraising festival in support of cancer charities Macmillan and NorthCare after the death of his wife Ange Rogers.
+The frontman of The Steve Ferringo Band started the fundraising festival in support of cancer charities Macmillan and NorthCare after the death of his wife Ange Rogers in April 2015.

 A spokesperson for Elton Vale Sports Club said: "Steve was not only the greatest showman but also one of the kindest and most wonderful individuals you could ever meet.
 As the host venue for his beloved Ferringo Fest over the past several years we had the honour of assisting Steve in raising thousands for his chosen charities - a testament to his boundless generosity.